metablaster/WindowsFirewallRuleset/README.md

 1. If you don't have ssh keys and other setup required to clone via SSH then either clone with HTTPS or just download the released zip file by clicking on "Release" here on this site.\
 These steps assume you have downloaded a zip file.
-2. Extract the archive somewhere, this steps assume you've extracted the zip into `C:\` root drive directly.
+2. Extract the archive somewhere, these steps assume you've extracted the zip into `C:\` root drive directly.
 3. Open the extracted folder, right click into an empty space and there is an option to run PowerShell core as administrator (Assumes enabled context menu during installation of PowerShell core)